NeurodataWithoutBorders/pynwb-course/chapters/chapter1.md

 <exercise id="2" title="First steps">

+**Part 1: Creating an NWBFile**

 Let's try out PyNWB!

-**Part 1: Creating an NWBFile**

 First, let's review how to create an `NWBFile`.

-- Import the `NWBFile` class from `pynwb` and create the `NWBFile` object.
+- Import the `NWBFile` class from `pynwb`, create the `NWBFile` object
 - You will need to pass in the arguments `session_description`, `identifier`, and `session_start_time`.
+- Finally, print out the session identifier from the `NWBFile`.

 <codeblock id="01_02">